 Metal tubs are faster than fiberglass or acrylic because they don’t have as many contours to worry about.
 Harder surfaces don’t require as much care to avoid scratching.

 Standard silicone caulks come in white, almond and clear, and not much more.
-If you need a better color match, visit the tiling aisle of the big box store, and look for “Sanded” caulk, which comes in a variety of colors.
+If you need a better color match, visit the tiling aisle of the big box store, and look for “non-sanded” caulk, which comes in a variety of colors.
 Here’s a link.
+The caveat here is that these colored caulks are a ‘siliconized’ latex blend, and not pure silicone.

 How much do you need?
 A standard 310ml. tube when applied at the maximum 1/4 (6mm.) bead should cover about 24 linear feet.
 One tube should be enough for an average shower/tub, but if you need every surface covered, and your gaps are larger than 1/4 inch, one tube may not be enough.